Travel Healthy

 Is it safe to touch animals in another country?

 No. Most animals avoid people.
-However, animals may attack if they are hurt, sick, feel threatened, or to protect their territory or babies.
+But, animals may attack if they are hurt, sick, feel threatened, or when they feel they need to protect their territory or babies.
 Animal bites and scratches can lead to serious diseases such as rabies.

 Use these tips to protect yourselfopens in a new tab

-How do I protect myself from diseases I can’t get immunized for?
+How do I protect myself from diseases for which I can’t get immunized?

 Take steps during travel to stay safe and healthy and avoid experiences that might ruin your trip.